anpham6/chrome-docs/source/document/finalize.rst

     <link rel="stylesheet" href="/common/util.css">
   </head>

-You can similarly prevent any element from being downloaded or transformed using the value "**ignore**".
+You can similarly prevent any element from being downloaded or transformed using the value ":lower:`ignore`".

 ::